-The board governs ethics in a manner that reflects a serious attitude to its responsibility in ensuring that governance of ethics goes beyond legislated requirements and that these ethical practices are entrenched in the Company.
-The nature of the Company's business, being a provider of education (up to Grade 12) with a national footprint in South Africa and a sizeable school campus in Namibia, and the recently added school in Botswana, not only positively impacts the establishment of an ethical culture of the Company, but also directly/indirectly society at large.
+The board governs ethics in a manner that reflects a serious attitude to its responsibility of ensuring that governance of ethics goes beyond legislated requirements and that these ethical practices are entrenched in the Company.
+The nature of the Company's business, being a provider of education (up to Grade 12) with a national footprint in South Africa and sizeable school campuses in Botswana and Namibia, positively impacts the establishment of an ethical culture of the Company and directly/indirectly society at large.
 The ethics governance protocols are summarised as follows:

-• The board sets the tone for leadership in how it provides leadership to management and approves the Company's code of ethics, which is the ethical foundation of the Company.
+• The board sets the tone for leadership through the way in which it provides leadership to management.
+The board also approves the Company's code of ethics, which is the ethical foundation of the Company.
 This ethical compass sets clear principles on responsible citizenship, transformation and ethical conduct, and management is empowered by the board to implement the code of ethics so that it is embedded in the culture and values of the Company over time.

-- The social, ethics and human resources committee, a board committee, under the leadership of an independent non-executive director, approves the whistleblowing, moonlighting, responsible citizenship (which also includes aspects relating to anti-bribery and corruption, human rights and non-discrimination principles), health and safety policies and empowers management to implement these principles in the group.
+- The social, ethics and transformation committee, a board committee, under the leadership of an independent non-executive director, has the responsibility of approving the whistleblowing, moonlighting, responsible citizenship (which also includes aspects relating to antibribery and corruption, human rights and non-discrimination principles), health and safety policies and empowers management to implement these principles in the group.
 Furthermore, in 2016 a dedicated transformation committee was formed for a fixed term to assist the executive management of the Company with its transformation strategy formulation (which was approved in 2016) and implementation, as transformation remains a key imperative for business success in the current South African context.
-This committee reports to the social, ethics and human resources committee. - The schools' code of conduct is approved in accordance with the protocols set by the board and sets the tone for the ethical foundation for the schools' educators, learners and their guardians/parents.
+Since 2019, the work of the transformation committee has been incorporated into the Social, ethics and transformation committee. - The schools' code of conduct is approved in accordance with the protocols set by the board and aims to establish an ethical foundation for the schools' educators, learners and their guardians/parents to adhere to.
 Structures at the schools are in place, for example, schools' management and employee representation committees, transformation committees and parent advisory committees, which support the executive heads and school management to resolve breaches in ethics that may occur in the day-to-day running of the business.
-Furthermore, protocols exist for the escalation of breaches in ethics, and depending on the seriousness of a matter.
-Breaches can be escalated, for example, from executive head to regional head, to executive committee member level and even to the CEO or reporting to the social, ethics and human resources committee or to the board.
-This reflects the seriousness of the Company towards ethical conduct. - The Company has no tolerance for discrimination, corruption and bribery and has disciplinary policies, procedures and practices to deal with same.
+Furthermore, protocols exist for the escalation of breaches in ethics, depending on the seriousness of a matter.
+Breaches can be escalated, for example, from executive head to general manager, to executive committee member level and even to the CEO and would reach the social, ethics and transformation committee or the board through reporting.
+This reflects the seriousness of the Company towards ethical conduct. - The Company has no tolerance for discrimination, corruption and bribery and has disciplinary policies, procedures and practices to deal with such instances should they arise.
 The audit and risk committee, a board committee under the leadership of an independent non-executive director, is responsible for monitoring fraud and corruption management in the Company.
-During the year ended 31 December 2017 no incidents were reported to the audit and risk committee, and this committee is pleased with the ethics performance of the Company in this regard. - Protocols are in place for reporting on ethics management to the board. - The board is pleased that for the financial year ended 31 December 2017 and the date of the posting of the annual integrated report, ethics have been managed appropriately and are moving towards enhancing and embedding an ethical culture in the Company.
-The focus area for 2018 is for management to continue its focus of embedding the Company's ethical practices to enhance the ethical culture of the Company.
+During the year ended 31 December 2018 no incidents were reported to the audit and risk committee, and this committee is pleased with the ethics performance of the Company in this regard. - Protocols are in place for reporting on ethics management to the board. - The board is pleased that for the financial year ended 31 December 2018, ethics have been managed appropriately and are moving towards enhancing and embedding an ethical culture in the Company.
+The focus area for 2019 is for management to continue its focus of embedding the Company's ethical practices to enhance the ethical culture of the Company.